-Margaret (Minard) Martin was born on June 21, 1834, likely in Turkeyfoot Twp., Somerset County, PA, the daughter of Burket and Susan (Hartzell) Minerd.
+Margaret (Minard) Martin was born on June 21, 1834, likely in Turkeyfoot Township, Somerset County, PA, the daughter of Burket and Susan (Hartzell) Minerd.
 Her husband was a veteran of the Civil War.

 As a young girl, Margaret moved with her parents to near Terra Alta, Preston County, WV.

 On Nov.
-15, 1851, Margaret married James K. Martin (1831-1900), the son of Isaac and Susanna (Metheny) Martin, near Valley Point, Preston County.
-Among others, the event was witnessed by Rolla F. Martin and Lydia A. Smith.
+15, 1851, when she was 17 years of age, Margaret married 20-year-old James K. Martin (1831-1900), the son of Isaac and Susanna (Metheny) Martin, near Valley Point, Preston County.
+Officiating was Cronrad Ringer.
+Among others, the event was witnessed by James' siblings Rolla F. Martin and Lydia A. Smith.
+Any formal record of their marriage kept by the county was destroyed in a courthouse fire in 1869.

 James suffered from many ailments in his later years.
 In 1884, Jasper N. Martin wrote that James: